-CAL VOC 2007 dataset (for which ground truth is also publicly available for the test set).
+Hoiem et al. (2012) produced a very interesting analysis of patterns of false-positive and false-negative errors made by two different detection algorithms on the PASCAL VOC 2007 dataset (for which ground truth is also publicly available for the test set).
 We have carried out a similar analysis on the top three performing methods from both 2009 and 2012.

-For false positives (FPs), Hoiem et al (2012, Sec.
+For false positives (FPs), Hoiem et al (2012, Sect.
 2) looked at four kinds of errors.
-These are: localisation, where the target category is detected with a misaligned bounding box (with overlap between 0.1 and 0.5, while the threshold for a correct detection is set at 0.5); confusion with similar objects, where the groups of similar objects are taken to be {all vehicles}, {all animals including person}, {chair, diningtable, sofa}, {aeroplane, bird; confusion with other VOC objects, describes remaining false positives which have at least 0.1 overlap with an object with a non-similar label; all other FPs are classified as confusion with background.
+These are: localisation, where the target category is detected with a misaligned bounding box (with overlap between 0.1 and 0.5, while the threshold for a correct detection is set at 0.5); confusion with similar objects, where the groups of similar objects are taken to be {all vehicles}, {all animals including person}, {chair, diningtable, sofa}, {aeroplane, bird}; confusion with other VOC objects, describes remaining false positives which have at least 0.1 overlap with an object with a non-similar label; all other FPs are classified as confusion with background.
 Let the number of true positives of class j in the test set be N_i .
-Following Hoiem et al (2012), we consider the top ranked N_i detections for class j, and compute the percentage that are correct, and the four kinds of errors (localisation, similar objects, dissimilar objects, background).
+Following Hoiem et al. (2012), we consider the top ranked N_i detections for class j, and compute the percentage that are correct, and the four kinds of errors (localisation, similar objects, dissimilar objects, background).
 These results are plotted as pie charts by Hoiem et al (2012, Fig. 2).

-Figure 25 plots these results for three groups (animals, vehicles, furniture) and four individual classes from both 2009 and 2012.
+Figure 24 plots these results for three groups (animals, vehicles, furniture) and four individual classes from both 2009 and 2012.
 For 2012, the three top performing methods were OXFORD, UVA_HYBRID, and UVA_MERGED.
 There is a marked trend that the percentage of background errors has increased between 2009 and 2012, while in general the confusions with similar and dissimilar objects have decreased.